Verifoxx-LTD/verifoxx-morello-compartment-framework/README.md

 - Any libraries, e.g libc, needed by both executable and compartment library must be loaded twice.
 Therefore either the executable is built statically, or if it is built dynamically then *dlmopen()* is used to load the library into a separate namespace (static or dynamic compilation is a build option)

 In order to make the framework work properly it is necessary to create some fairly repetitive code for each API function to be called in the compartment and for those which must be called back as a capability service.
 Unfortunately due to the PE state transition it is not possible to use RTTI (at least, this has not been solved in the time available for this project) and so a form of static type resolution is used.
 Consequently, each method call needs a small wrapper class to manage its data arguments although variadic templates are used where possible to make the proxy API calls work.

 This does though mean that the framework is (modern) C++ and not C, and so any code that interacts with it must also be C++ (although the bulk of a compartment library can be in C).

-This code was inspired by the exercise of porting WAMR (WebAssembly Micro-Runtime) to CHERI.
+This code was inspired by the exercise of porting [WAMR (WebAssembly Micro-Runtime)](https://github.com/bytecodealliance/wasm-micro-runtime)WAMR to CHERI.
 WAMR comprises a large codebase with very many API functions, which is designed to be loaded as a libary and used from a thin front-end (either user native code or a WAMR provided example executable).
 When examining WAMR compartmentalisation it was relealised there was too much code and too many API functions to individually load them into a compartment and so a generic solution of directly loading the WAMR code into a compartment was needed.

-This code builds on some techniques provided in Arm examples for Morello compartmentalisation.
+This code builds on techniques provided in Arm examples for Morello compartmentalisation as can be found (here)[https://git.morello-project.org/morello/morello-examples/-/tree/main/src/compartments?ref_type=heads] and (here)[https://git.morello-project.org/morello/android/vendor/arm/morello-examples/-/tree/morello/mainline/compartment-demo]

+### Example Usage, Design and Operational Details
+Please refer to the [Architecture and Design PDF](./Verifoxx-Morello-Compartment-Framework-Architecture-and-Design.pdf)

-## Support Platforms and Toolchains
+## Supported Platforms and Toolchains
-The framework supports Morello Aarch64 Purecap only.
+This codebase supports Morello Aarch64 Purecap only.
 Hybrid-cap is not supported.

+Only Linux is guaranteed to be supported.

+### Toolchains
-Gnu toolchain and GlibC must be used at this time.
+GNU toolchain and GlibC must be used at this time.
 This is because the Arm LLVM port is designed to use the Morello MUSL libc port and unfortunately MUSL will not work with the runtime symbol resolution patching because:
 1. The designers of MUSL could not see a need for implementing dlopen() in a static executable, and therefore this is not supported
 2. MUSL does not provide an implementation of dlmopen() which must be used in the case that the capability manager is built dynamically

 The code is buildable with LLVM/clang, and so if an alternative C standard library providing dynamic loading capability is available then this could be used.

+The Arm GNU Toolchain for Morello was used to build all example code: https://developer.arm.com/downloads/-/arm-gnu-toolchain-for-morello-downloads

 ## Building on Linux
-The project uses CMake.
+We use CMake.
 A CMakePresets is provided.
 This is intended to use with Microsoft Visual Studio, whereby you can remotely cross-compile for Morello on a WSL2 Ubuntu installation.
 Alternatively, you can use the CMakePresets.json directly or provide config flags for use in the CMakeLists.txt.
 The following config flags are available:
 - CAPMGR_BUILD_STATIC=1|0          		: Whether to build the capability manager executable static, or dynamic (with runtime dependencies).
 Static is preferred unless there are dependencies which are only available dynamically.